whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 Nancy Basket, a woman of Cherokee descent, summarized the traditional Cherokee culture of sharing this way: "If we all had a lot, then everybody had a lot.
 If there wasn't a whole lot, then no one had a whole lot."

-Sioux man Ohiyesa described the Sioux culture of sharing when he wrote, "During the summer, when Nature is at her best, and provides abundantly for the [indian], it seems to me that no life is happier than his!
+Sioux man Ohiyesa described the Sioux culture of sharing when he wrote, "During the summer, when Nature is at her best, and provides abundantly for the [Indian], it seems to me that no life is happier than his!
 Food is free -- lodging free -- everything free!
 All were alike rich in the summer, and, again, all were alike poor in the winter and early spring."

-Amazingly, when people born into profit economies encounter people born into gift economies, they can each feel offended by the other!
+Amazingly, when people born into profit economies encounter people born into gift economies, they can each feel offended by the other.
 How is that possible?

 #### Gift Economies and Indian Givers

 One of my earliest childhood memories involves giving somebody a gift and noticing that they didn't use it.
-When I tried to take it back, I was called an "indian giver."
+When I tried to take it back, I was called an "Indian giver."
 I was told that to be a generous gift-giver, I was supposed to release all interest in what happens to my gift after I give it.
 I was told that the gift becomes someone else's property and therefore is no longer any of my business.

-Not wanting the scorn I associated with being called an indian giver, that's how I learned to give gifts -- first it belonged to me, and now it belongs to someone else.
+Not wanting the scorn I associated with being called an Indian giver, that's how I learned to give gifts -- first it belonged to me, and now it belongs to someone else.
 It took decades for me to learn that this attitude towards sharing is rooted in private property ownership and essential to maintaining authoritarian cultures.
-I was amazed to learn that my early childhood self had the healthier attitude to gift-giving!
+I was amazed to learn that my early childhood self had the healthier attitude to gift-giving.

 All of life is simply divine beings giving their gifts.
 This is the recognition behind the first core spiritual practice of cultivating the practical, aware gratitude for the gifts of life.
 Chestnut trees give tasty chestnuts, stinging nettle plants heal joint pain, stars provide guidance, and the soil accepts us back and recycles us after we die.
 All these beings give divine gifts that make life possible and beautiful.
 No one makes them do this.
 Humans play their role by giving their own sacred gifts too -- the second core spiritual practice.

 In gift economies, people simply figure out where gifts are most needed or valued, and everyone helps circulate gifts until they get to that highest use.
-This is where the derogatory phrase "indian giver" comes from: people of North American healthy cultures (known as indians) often gave gifts to European colonists, noticed they weren't being used, and thus asked for them back so the gifts could be given elsewhere.
-European colonists thus saw "indian giving" as a violation of their private property rights.
+This is where the derogatory phrase "Indian giver" comes from: people of North American healthy cultures (known as Indians) often gave gifts to European colonists, noticed they weren't being used, and thus asked for them back so the gifts could be given elsewhere.
+European colonists thus saw "Indian giving" as a violation of their private property rights.

 Nancy Basket described how the Cherokee would commonly ensure gifts got where they were needed, and how European colonists misunderstood this: "We would know each other well enough to see what they might need.
 And if we would give somebody a gift and they didn't use it, we would be embarrassed.
 And we would either take it back or something else because it wasn't being used.
 She didn't need it.
-And people called us indian givers for that."
+And people called us Indian givers for that."

 "Indian giver" became a negative label, describing someone who gave a gift and now selfishly wants it back.
-In reality, an indian giver is behaving thoughtfully, paying attention to whether the gift is needed.
-If the gift goes unused, the so-called indian giver exerts extra effort to retrieve the unused item and pass it along to someone else who needs it more.
+In reality, an Indian giver is behaving thoughtfully, paying attention to whether the gift is needed.
+If the gift goes unused, the so-called Indian giver exerts extra effort to retrieve the unused item and pass it along to someone else who needs it more.

 Due to this fundamental difference between caring for others and caring primarily for oneself, the contrast between these two economies is striking.
 Gift-economy practices can seem offensive to people in profit economies, and profit-economy practices can seem offensive to people in gift economies!